 Giulia – Amante del Giappone

 I was born and raised in Turin, Italy but I’ve always been interested in the Japanese culture since I was a kid.
 The first time I came to Japan I fell in love with this country (and a Japanese man later) and decided I wanted to live here.
 I moved to Tokyo 3 years ago and one of the things I enjoy the most is to try the local food and learn about it.
 Pursuing my passion for wine and sake, I recently became a Japanese certified sake sommelier in Japan.
-Hope I can share Japanese delicacies with everyone!
+Hope I can share some drinks and Japanese delicacies with everyone!

 Best bite: Sweet potato sticks at Nihonbashi Imoya Kinjiro